ngardiner/dab_templates/README.md

 For managability purposes, all of the images created are x86_64/amd64 images.
 It is possible to target the i386 architecture by changing the Architecture option in the respective dab.conf.

+### Authentication and Security
+By default, images created from these templating scripts will not allow root login.
+This means that one of the following must be true to be able to log in remotely via SSH.
+Console access will allow login using the specifed password:
+- You must specify one SSH public key via the Proxmox container creation process, or
+- You must specify one or more SSH public keys via the Makefile.generic, or
+- You must specify that root login via SSH using Password authentication is permitted, or
+- You must log in via the console and manually configure another authentication mechanism

 ## Customizations
 In addition to the installation of packages and configuration files, the Makefile.global file in the root of the repository is used to define some common customizations such as pre-seeding an SSH public key for the root user to allow ansible to perform additional post-deployment customization.

+Each template directory contains two files to aid with customization of the template build process:
+- custom.sh which will execute the commands contained within the script inside of the template container environment during build
+- runonce.sh which will trigger on the first boot of a host created from that template, and then remove itself.

 ## Package Cache
 Packages downloaded will be cached in the cache directory at the root of the repository.
 This will make subsequent DAB builds much faster.